2002 Arkansas Razorbacks football team: Mississippi State

-LSU, The Miracle on Markham
+LSU

 Arkansas and LSU played in War Memorial Stadium for the Golden Boot, a gold trophy that resembles the two states of Arkansas and Louisiana, forming a boot.
 Arkansas clinched the SEC West crown with this win, moving the Razorbacks to 9–3 overall.

 With nine seconds left, Quarterback Matt Jones threw a 31-yard touchdown pass to Decori Birmingham, and kicker David Carlton made a long extra point to finish the Tigers off, 21–20.
 Down 20–14 with 34 seconds remaining, the Razorbacks first play was a 50-yard pass to Richard Smith.
 After an incompletion, Jones found Birmingham in the end zone, who outleaped Randall Gay for the catch.
 As Hog fans poured onto the field, Arkansas was then penalized 15 yards for excessive celebration, moving the go-ahead extra point to the 35-yard line.
 Carlton's kick was long enough, but curved left and just snuck in the goal post for a 21–20 lead.
 Houston Nutt later said that when he was sharing with Jones the plays to run Jones simply said, despite completing only two passes up to that point, "I've got it."

 The finish was similar to the Bluegrass Miracle, which involved the same LSU Tigers winning on a last-second 75-yard Hail Mary pass to Devery Henderson to beat the Kentucky Wildcats.

-Georgia, SEC Championship
+Georgia—SEC Championship Game

 Arkansas represented the Western Division of the SEC in the SEC Championship game in 2002.
 Arkansas was down 17–0 to Georgia before they gained one yard in the contest, giving the conference title to the Bulldogs.
 With the loss, Arkansas had only scored six points in two SEC title game appearances, while in contrast, Razorback opponents have scored 64 points against them.
 Arkansas would make a much better showing their next time in Atlanta, but fail to win again in the 2006 SEC Championship Game against the Florida Gators.

 Arkansas got off on the wrong foot as punter Richie Butler's punt was blocked, setting up a one-yard touchdown run for Georgia running back Musa Smith.
 Another run by Smith pushed the Bulldog advantage to 14–0.
 Three Georgia field goals added to the score to make it 23–0.
 Arkansas had only one scoring drive, but even that was on life support, kept alive by two personal fouls, one after an incompletion on 3rd and 23.
 Georgia added a touchdown, won the game 30–3, and with the victory won the Southeastern Conference.

 Coach Houston Nutt said after the game, "I felt like they were playing with 12 men, they have few weaknesses."